m-misiura/resume/index.md

 **Thesis**: *Bayesian analysis of paired comparison data*:

-- Delivered a 5,000 word dissertation describing predictive models of basketball matches
+- Delivered a 5,000 word dissertation describing predictive models of basketball matches and entered the Kaggle competition to predict the outcomes of the March Madness tournament
-- Displayed strong analytical skills through extension application of quantitative approaches to a variety of complex problems, including analysis of healthcare data

 ## <i class="fas fa-book"></i> Publications